 Food Waste Reduction

-- Check your fridge and cupboards before you shop
+- Check fridges and cupboards before grocery shopping

-- Donate items that are still good to your local Food Bank
+- Donate unneeded items to your local Food Bank

 - Make a list before you go